rebelvg/framework.VR/readme.txt

 Only logged admins, officers and squad leaders will be able to call for respawn.
 If you, as mission maker, want to respawn people on the base_marker you can execute [] spawn murshun_framework_revivePlayers_fnc;
 in your tasks.
-Execute only once for the server side.
+Execute only once from the server side.